solidi/hl-mods/workspace/plan/roadmap.md

     1. [ ] RPG clip / shotgun box / snark nest / 357 box missing bottom face
     1. [ ] Bots will use snarks to defeat snarks if equipped
 1. Clean up
+    1. [ ] Compact loose non-weapon w_ models into one
     1. [ ] Separate hev arms/hands cleanly to all v_ models for customization
     1. [ ] Compact w_ models into p_
     1. [ ] Extend length of viewmodel arms, so larger fov's do not show disconnected arms from body